kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 * Storage providers can opt in to expose their CBT functionality to Kubernetes via this new API.
 This API remains an optional component of the CSI architecture.
+* Enable CBT for raw block volumes as well as file system PV that are backed by block volumes.
 * Support provider-specific user input parameters such as block size, fixed-sized vs. variable-sized blocks etc., without leaking provider-specific implementation into CSI.